krestovolt/cat-dog-breed-detection/readme.md

 - after that, copy folder: ./training; ./data; ./eval; to models/research/object_detection
 - also put your fine tune checkpoint to models/research/object_detection, or change the 'fine_tune_checkpoint' value in breed_detect.config
-*note: this assuming the working directory is inside this project folder root
+*note: this is assuming the working directory is in this project folder root

 ### Training
 ```py